 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M9 and Leica X Vario (Typ 107) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
+Both the M9 and the X Vario have been discontinued, but can regularly be found used on eBay.
+The M9 was replaced by the Leica M Typ 240, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Is the Leica M9 better than the Leica X Vario or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.